Bibifoot71/PaperCode/README.md

 # PaperCode
-To run Python / Bash / Lua code from a photo !
+To run Python / Bash / Lua / Perl / Ruby script from a photo !

+**INFO**: This script is optimized for UNIX/Linux systems.

 # How to use ?
 **You instantiate with the image path and language name:** `code = PaperCode( img_path, language )`